n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/HTTPRequest/README.md

 ### 1. How to fetch a binary file from a URL?

-To fetch a binary file with the HTTP Request node, follow the steps mentioned below.

 1. Enter the URL of the file in the ***URL*** field.
 For example, you can enter `https://n8n.io/n8n-logo.png` to fetch the n8n logo.
 2. Select 'File' from the ***Response Format*** dropdown list.
 3. (Optional) Change the binary property value in the ***Binary Property*** field.
 Throughout the workflow, you can refer to the binary data with the value you set in this field.